adminho/javascript/examples_book/Chapter14.md

 class Calculation {
 	constructor() {
 		if(new.target === Calculation) {
-            		throw new Error(“Abstract class cannot be instantiated.”)
+            		throw new Error("Abstract class cannot be instantiated.")
         		}
 	}
 	execute() {